Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/ec2_deployment.md

 In our case, the inventory file will generate automatically after the `terraform apply` command.

 ### Ansible Commands
-To run a Playbook, we need to use the `ansible-playbook` command.
+To run a Playbook, we need to use the following `ansible-playbook` command.
 ```console
 ansible-playbook {your_yml_file} -i {your_inventory_file} --key-file {path_to_private_key}
 ```